 Eating outdoors is a fun way to share a meal with the people you love.
 Instead of throwing a blanket on the grass and inviting every ant to your soiree, transform your truck bed into an outdoor restaurant.
-Grab some pillows, a picnic blanket, your loved ones and picnic-worthy grub, and break bread in your truck’s bed.
+Grab some pillows, a picnic blanket, your loved ones, and picnic-worthy grub, and break bread in your truck’s bed.

 Truck bed movie night

 A movie under the stars is a great way to appreciate the evening.
-But, you don’t need to travel to a drive-in for the latest comedy, drama or action–adventure flick.
+But, you don’t need to travel to a drive-in for the latest comedy, drama, or action-adventure flick.
 Just grab your laptop or tablet and your family’s movie choice.
 To help keep everyone comfortable and snuggly-close, use an air mattress and cover it will a soft sheet or blanket.
 If the temperature will drop while you’re watching, be sure to have another blanket within reach.
 A movie, whether at the theatre or in a truck bed, is more enjoyable with proper movie snacks.
 Pop the popcorn or secure some sugary candy.
-Ice cream or popsicles are often the sweet treat of choice in the summer, so indulge your family with something that will help them stay cool during the show.
-If you truly want to mimic the feeling of the big screen, drape a sheet against your garage door, wall of your house, or build a stand-alone screen in view of your truck bed and use a projector to display the film.
+Ice cream or popsicles are often the sweet treats of choice in the summer, so indulge your family with something that will help them stay cool during the show.
+If you truly want to mimic the feeling of the big screen, drape a sheet against your garage door, the wall of your house, or build a stand-alone screen in view of your truck bed and use a projector to display the film.

 Your truck has always made road trips and off-road camping trips epic adventures thanks to its tech and towing capability.
 So, take that experience and just keep it closer to home.